 -Leyla Hussein, interviewed by Rebecca Myers, in The Sunday Times

 I read the Sunday Times interview with Leyla Hussein with interest for two reasons.

 Firstly, my osteopath spends a month every year in Kenya, helping to support girls who have been subjected to FGM (female genital mutilation), and I have heard first-hand from her the horrific results of this barbaric practice.

-Leyla Hussein is an effective campaigner against FGM everywhere, in particular in the UK; Hussein describes FGM as ‘a very British problem’, not something I’d expected.
+Leyla Hussein (the inspiration for this Tom Yum soup post) is an effective campaigner against FGM everywhere, in particular in the UK; Hussein describes FGM as ‘a very British problem’, not something I’d expected.
 You can support the anti-FGM charity, Daughters of Eve, by going to the website.

 However, this is a food blog – and the second reason that I read the article with care was Hussein’s throw away comment (the quote above) about the power of tom yum soup.
 Problems abound…solutions are scarce for all.
 Tom Yum soup had to be worth a go.

 I wasn’t disappointed, and neither was the Chief Taster.
 “This is a really excellent soup.” he commented, sucking in the liquid in his spoon with delight, “You could serve this at a dinner party…you might have to tone the chilli down a little depending on the wine, but not much, it’s an essential part of the character of the dish.”